Discover Probiotics and Prebiotics: The Benefits and Differences

 - Candida (bad breath) and

-Most of the probiotics in our system come from the fresh, fermented or dairy products we consume daily as part of our diet through whole wheat products, onions, garlic yogurt, tempeh and even dark chocolate.
+Most of the probiotics in our system come from the fresh, fermented, or dairy products we consume daily.
+They are part of our diet through whole wheat products, onions, garlic yoghurt, tempeh, and even dark chocolate.

-Modernization has inevitably changed the sources where we can get our probiotics from and our dietary habits need to change in order to upkeep and maintain healthy levels of probiotics in our body.
+Modernisation has inevitably changed the sources where we can get our probiotics from and our dietary habits need to change to keep up and maintain healthy levels of probiotics in our body.

-To make up for the loss, we should include fermented food products such as yogurt and cheese that are rich in probiotics to our diet.
-Other food rich in prebiotics would include
+To make up for the loss, we should include fermented food products such as yoghurt and cheese that are rich in probiotics in our diet.
+Other foods rich in prebiotics include:

 - Fermented soft cheeses